databricks-solutions/mlflow-demo/MANUAL_SETUP.md

 **What this script does:**
 1. **Checks prerequisites** - Validates Python ≥3.10.16, uv, Databricks CLI ≥0.262.0, and bun
 2. **Installs missing tools** - Automatically installs uv and bun if not present (asks for confirmation first)
-3. **Configures environment** - Prompts you for all the information from Phase 1
+3. **Configures environment** - Prompts you for deployment mode and configuration
 4. **Installs dependencies** - Sets up Python packages with uv and frontend packages with bun

-- Have your app name, workspace directory, experiment ID, and schema name ready
-- The script will show you what's missing and ask before installing anything
+**What the script will ask for:**
+- Your deployment mode choice (full app vs notebook-only)
+- App name (if full deployment) or workspace path (if notebook-only)
+- MLflow experiment ID (from Phase 1 prerequisites)
+- Unity Catalog schema information
+- LLM model selection

-### 2.2 Load Sample Data
+### 4.2 Load Sample Data

 ```bash
 ./load_sample_data.sh
 ```

+**Both deployment modes get:**
-- Creates evaluation datasets in your MLflow experiment
+- ✅ MLflow experiment with sample data
+- ✅ Evaluation datasets and prompts
+- ✅ Trace examples and monitoring setup
-- Loads sample customer data for the demo
+- ✅ Sample customer data for the demo

-### 2.3 Test Local Development Server
+### 4.3 Test Local Development Server

 ```bash
 ./watch.sh